IRQBreaker/assembler/README.md

 - Labelled string: 'hello: .text "hello world"' (emits 11 bytes at 'hello').
 - Single quotes: '.text 'ABC xyz'' (emits 7 bytes).
 - Note: Only a single quoted string is accepted per directive; use multiple '.text' lines to concatenate.

+Symbols and Scopes
+- Labels can be scoped using '.block'/' .bend'.
+Lookups prefer the nearest visible label in the current scope chain.
+- Constant definitions (`NAME = expr`) are global and never scoped.
+- Temporary labels `-`/`+` are supported for backward/forward jumps; counts select nth previous/next occurrence.
+- See 'DEVELOPER.md' for an architectural overview of parsing, passes, and scoping.